akashbilgi/NN_AI_project/README.md

 # CS205 AI Project [UCR] - Subject to copywrite

 This repository contains the code for the CS236 AI project, which focuses on feature selection algorithms.
-The project is part of the CS236 course at [Your University Name].
+The project is part of the CS236 course at University Of California, Riverside

 ## Team Members
 - Akash Bilgi